AnderwanSAM/CSI4107/README.md

 ### Part 3: Retrieval and Ranking

  In the retrieval step, we first calculated the document tf-idf and document lengths.
 Then, for each query, we extracted the title/title and description.
-Then we removed all punctuations, added synonymes to the list, stemmed the tokens and removed all the stopwords.We then calculated the query length and tf-idf values and then computed the cosine similarity between the query and the collection of documents.
+Then we removed all punctuations, stemmed the tokens and removed all the stopwords.We then calculated the query length and tf-idf values and then computed the cosine similarity between the query and the collection of documents.
 For the 50 test queries, the results are stored in `Results.txt` sorted by descending order and grouped by query number.

 **Functions: retrieval.py**
 * `extract_query(query,count)`  returns the tokens for a specific query.
 Note that there are 2 implementation of `extract_query(query,count)`.
 One to extract the tile only and one to extract the title and the description.